Last Updated on April 20, 2023 by Editorial Team

 Is your kid having a really tough time processing the texts?
 Is he or she looking for a companion to read the text aloud?
 Voice Dream Reader is the app for you.
 With powerful optical character recognition features and a hassle-free user interface, this app serves the exact needs of a dyslexic reader.

 There are clear instructions to use it, and even the parents can have a fun time using it to bond with their dyslexic child.
 If you go for the in-app purchase, you can have the perks of better voice quality, and the overall verdict is that it is quite impressive.
-You can use it to read aloud stories to your kid even when you are busy and thereby keeping the child engaged in the learning process.
+You can use it to read aloud stories to your kid even when you are busy thereby keeping the child engaged in the learning process.

 7. Socratic App